 How To Become A Marriage And Family Therapist

-Are you interested in a career that would put you in a position to help distressed clients who are undergoing the most difficult moments in their lives?
-Do you want to play a role in strengthening family relationships?
-If the answer to these questions is yes then you can consider becoming a marriage and family therapist, also known by its acronym MFT.
-In this profession, your role is to assess, diagnose and treat individuals suffering from mental health disorders, substance abuse and other psychological problems.
+A marriage and family therapist assess, diagnose and treat individuals suffering from mental health disorders, substance abuse and other psychological problems.
 What makes you unique from other counselors is that you believe that these issues are best approached and treated by including the family into the picture.
 This means that even if you will be treating individual clients—as what will happen frequently—you will be bringing a family-centered perspective into this approach.

 As a marriage and family therapist, you will be looking at family dynamics and their effect on a person’s psychological health.
 Your view is anchored on the data from research that shows that mental disorders and psychological problems and stresses are best treated utilizing family-based interventions.
 These types of treatments have also been shown to provide more effective results at a lesser cost.
 By involving the family, MFTs have realized that individuals suffering from substance abuse, depression, marital problems, alcoholism and other problems have exhibited a better quality of life after the interventions have been given.